Vicinity Vision Transformer: Related Work

 \subsection{Efficient Transformers}

-Various works have been proposed to address the computational complexity problems of transformers in both computer vision and natural language process areas.
-In addition to vision backbones such as CVT~\cite{wu2021cvt}, Swin~\cite{liu2021swin}, PVT~\cite{Wang_2021_ICCV}, Twins~\cite{chu2021twins} introduced in the previous section, in this section we introduce other more efficient transformer algorithms.
+Various works have been proposed to address the computational complexity problems of transformers in both computer vision and natural language processing.
+In addition to vision backbones such as CVT~\cite{wu2021cvt}, Swin~\cite{liu2021swin}, PVT~\cite{Wang_2021_ICCV}, and Twins~\cite{chu2021twins} introduced in the previous section, in this section we introduce other more efficient transformer algorithms.

 Existing efficient transformer methods can be generally grouped into two categories: pattern-based and kernel-based.
 Pattern-based methods sparsify the attention matrix with handcrafted or learnable patterns. ~\cite{child2019generating} reduces the complexity by applying a combination of a strided pattern and a local pattern to the standard attention matrix.
 Beyond fixed diagonal windows and global windows, Longformer ~\cite{beltagy2020longformer} also extends sliding windows with dilation to enlarge the receptive field.
-Instead of fixed patterns, Reformer~\cite{kitaev2020reformer} and \cite{daras2020smyrf} adopt locally sensitive hashing to group tokens into different buckets.
-On the other hand, kernel-based methods \cite{peng2021random,choromanski2020rethinking,wang2020linformer,xiong2021nystromformer,zhen2022cosformer} aim to replace softmax self-attention with approximations or decomposable functions, which change the order of scale dot product calculation and reduce the complexity of self-attention from quadratic to linear.
+Instead of fixed patterns, Reformer~\cite{kitaev2020reformer} and ~\cite{daras2020smyrf} adopt locally sensitive hashing to group tokens into different buckets.
+On the other hand, kernel-based methods ~\cite{peng2021random,choromanski2020rethinking,wang2020linformer,xiong2021nystromformer} aim to replace softmax self-attention with approximations or decomposable functions, which change the order of scale dot product calculation and reduce the complexity of self-attention from quadratic to linear. ~\cite{zhen2022cosformer} proposes a cosine re-weighting function to enforce locality in a 1D sequence and achieves linear complexity.
+Nevertheless, the aforementioned kernel-based methods only consider the linearization in a 1D sequence for natural language processing tasks, their performances on 2D vision tasks are not satisfactory.
+In contrast, we aim at enforcing 2D locality in linear complexity.